rust-lang/reference/src/inline-assembly.md

 after all other arguments are evaluated, formatting is performed, and operands are translated--- assembly that is both syntactically correct and semantically valid for the target architecture.
 The formatting rules allow the compiler to generate assembly with correct syntax.
-Rules concerning operands permit valid translation of Rust operands into and out of `asm!`.
+Rules concerning operands permit valid translation of Rust operands into and out of the assembly code.
 Adherence to these rules is necessary, but not sufficient, for the final expanded assembly to be both correct and valid.
 For instance: